 - Caixa Seattle¬†presenting the classic Afro-Brazilian samba heritage.
 Their show will feature sambas, bossa novas, boleros, tangos, Portuguese fados, as well as other European and middle-eastern styles of music.

-I am excited to see the¬†Finnish Wife Carrying Competition in action as well as learn more about its history.
 My family will also look forward to dancing on the Green to broad range of musicians and dance performances.
 I’ll be encouraging them to sample the range of ethnic foods and learn more about the techniques local artists and crafters will be demonstrating.

 With this eye-opening opportunity to explore art, music, performance and foods highlighting the diverse cultural communities in Whatcom County, there will be fun for the whole family.